2020 Crises Confront Trump With An Outage In The Power Of Positive Thinking

 President Trump has long been a champion of what's been called positive thinking — the power to make things that you want to see happen actually happen.

-"Affirm it, believe it, visualize it, and it will actualize itself:" Such mantras have characterized much of the Trump story from his childhood, when he first absorbed it from the man who first spoke it, Norman Vincent Peale.
+"Affirm it, believe it, visualize it, and it will actualize itself."
+Such mantras have characterized much of the Trump story from his childhood when he first absorbed it from the man who first spoke it, Norman Vincent Peale.

 Peale was a minister and author much admired by Trump's father.
 His most famous book, The Power of Positive Thinking, sold millions of copies in multiple languages and helped spawn a self-help movement and industry that has flourished ever since.